LogoLogo

 • Flow: An array of CafDocumentDetectorStep objects to determine the order and type of document captures.

 • Layout Customization: Define the appearance of the capture interface using the DocumentDetectorLayout class.
+Colors are primarily inherited from the global CafColorConfiguration.

 • Upload Settings: Control file format, compression, and maximum file size with CafUploadSettings.